 Furthermore, the project failed to assess the cumulative environmental impacts of the project in the Richard’s Bay area and identify alternatives including renewable energy.
 This is in contradiction to Eskom CEO, Andre de Ruyter’s message at the Presidential Coordinating Commission on Climate Change on 30th April emphasising that growing investment in renewable technologies was non-negotiable and that it would have a positive impact on both the country’s electricity and a more sustainable future under the just transition strategy.

 Building polluting fossil fuel power plants are expensive and commits South Africa to a costly and regressive climate harming future.
 Studies have shown that the least-cost pathway includes renewables and avoids the building of expensive gas infrastructure, relying only on existing peaker plants to meet limited hours of peak electricity demand.
-Gas to power plants are not needed to meet our energy needs because much cleaner, more cost-effective alternatives are available.
+Gas to power plants are not needed to meet our energy needs because much cleaner, more cost-effective alternatives are available, yet as you will see below, South Africa is awash with proposals.

 Box Text: